 Periodic adjustments in base salary may be merit-based with respect to individual performance or tied to the Company's financial condition or specified in executives' employment agreements or based on other competitive factors.
 The Compensation Committee takes into account the effect of any transaction outside of the ordinary course of business that has been consummated during the relevant year and, where appropriate, also considers non-financial performance measures.
-These include the Company's competitive position, scientific developments and improvements in relations with employees and investors.
+These include the Company's competitive position, scientific developments and improvements in relations with employees and stakeholders.

-For each of Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby, we paid a base salary in 2021 in accordance with such executive's employment agreement.
-For 2022, the base salaries of these executives were reviewed by our Compensation Committee and Dr. Gomez, Ms. Abrams, Dr. Hruby, and Mr. Luckshire each received a 3% salary increase, effective as of January 1, 2022.
-The salary percentage increase is consistent with percentage increases in prior years and percentage increases specified within employment contracts.
+For each of Dr. Gomez, Mr. Luckshire, and Dr. Hruby, we paid a base salary in 2022 in accordance with such executive's employment agreement.
+For 2023, the base salaries of these executives were reviewed by our Compensation Committee and Dr. Gomez, Dr. Hruby, and Mr. Luckshire each received a 5% salary increase, effective as of January 1, 2023.
+The salary percentage increase reflects a series of considerations including the level of compensation increases across employee groups within the Company as well as inflationary factors.

-The percentage increase to base salary is consistent with the salary guidelines applicable to other employees.
+The percentage increase to base salary is consistent with the salary and general compensation guidelines applicable to other employees.
 The base salary levels of these executives reflect our Compensation Committee's subjective judgment, which took into account each executive's respective position and tenure, our present needs, the general business environment, the executive's individual performance, achievements and prior contributions and anticipated performance levels.